Harry Joseph Flynn: Priesthood

-Flynn was ordained to the priesthood by Bishop William Scully on May 18, 1960 for the Diocese of Albany.
+Flynn was ordained to the priesthood in Albany, New York, by Bishop William Scully on May 18, 1960, for the Diocese of Albany.
 After his ordination, Flynn taught English at Catholic Central High School in Troy, New York and held pastoral positions in several parishes.
 In 1965, Flynn went to Maryland to become a faculty member and dean at Mount Saint Mary's Seminary.
 Flynn was promoted to vice-rector in 1968 and rector in 1970.
 After returned to Albany in 1979, he was appointed director of clergy continuing education and as pastor of St. Ambrose Parish in Latham, New York.

-One day in 1986, Flynn's secretary in Albany, New York, received a phone call from the papal nuncio for the United States.
+One day in 1986, Flynn's secretary in Albany received a phone call from the papal nuncio for the United States.
 When she told Flynn to call him back, he realized that the pope was going to appoint him as a bishop.
 In an attempt to dodge the conversation with the nuncio, Flynn drove to a family cabin on Shroon Lake in New York.
-Cardinal John O’Connor sent a New York state trooper to bring Flynn back to Albany to call the papal nuncio.
-Flynn later remarked "If I had 100 lives, I’d live every one of them as a priest - and none as a bishop!"
+Cardinal John O'Connor sent a New York state trooper to bring Flynn back to Albany to call the papal nuncio.
+Flynn later remarked "If I had 100 lives, I'd live every one of them as a priest - and none as a bishop!"

-Bishop of Lafayette in Louisiana
+Coadjutor Bishop and Bishop of Lafayette in Louisiana

-Pope John Paul II appointed Flynn as coadjutor bishop for the Diocese of Lafayette in Louisiana on April 19, 1986.
-Flynn was consecrated by Bishop Howard Hubbard on June 24, 1986.
-Flynn succeed Bishop Gerard Frey when he resigned on May 12, 1989.
+Pope John Paul II appointed Flynn as coadjutor bishop of Lafayette in Louisiana on April 19, 1986.
+Bishop Howard Hubbard consecrated Flynn on June 24, 1986.
+Flynn succeeded Bishop Gerard Frey, who resigned on May 12, 1989.
+Following the recommendation of Reverend Thomas P. Doyle, Flynn served under Frey for three years before taking over the position due to the fallout from the Reverend Gilbert Gauthe child sexual abuse scandal.

+However, upon arriving in Lafayette, Doyle referred Flynn to local lawyer Ray Mouton, an expert in the Gauthe case, to discuss the scandal and explore ways to support victims.
+Mouton later claimed that Flynn never contacted him.
+Another local lawyer, Anthony Fontana, reached out to Flynn regarding a different priest accused of sexual abuse, Reverend Gilbert Dutel.
+Flynn responded by saying that Dutel had been "cured" and that he needed to keep him due to a priest shortage.

+Flynn recruited Sister Bartholomew DeRouen to speak with the parents of the children abused by Gauthe.
+He later testified that he felt uncomfortable meeting with the families himself and believed that a woman could communicate more effectively.
+However, Flynn did not provide DeRouen with the names of the victims, so she had to find them on her own.

+Additionally, Flynn reportedly told a parent of a child molested by Gauthe that the diocese was wrong to keep Gauthe in ministry and that it had mishandled the situation, but there was nothing he could do about it.